ywarnier/launch/lms_lrs.md

-# Incorporating a TinCan LRS into an LMS
+# Incorporating a Tin Can LRS into an LMS

-If you are not familiar with Project Tin Can, the TinCan API, and the term LRS, please refer first to the [Tin Can API specification](http://www.adlnet.gov/wp-content/uploads/2013/05/20130521_xAPI_v1.0.0-FINAL-correx.pdf).
+If you are not familiar with Project Tin Can, the Tin Can API, and the term LRS, please refer first to the [Tin Can API specification](http://www.adlnet.gov/wp-content/uploads/2013/05/20130521_xAPI_v1.0.0-FINAL-correx.pdf).

 Since an LRS is meant to be a component with limited but well defined capabilities, we